badrap/docs.badrap.io/docs/apps/gworkspace.md

 - Click **Create Role**.
 - The role has now been created and can be assigned to the users that need the required permissions to install the Google Workspace Badrap app.

-3. After the steps above, you can proceed to install the Workspace app.
+1. After the steps above, you can proceed to install the Workspace app.

+1. Go to [badrap.io](https://badrap.io/).
+Install the app for a team or for you personally.
+      - Team: Pick your team from the menu and click _Apps_
+      - Personal: Go to _Settings_ -> _Apps_
-4. Open the [Workspace app page](https://badrap.io/apps/gworkspace).
-Click **Install**.
+2. Open the Workspace app page (opens new window).
+Click Install.

 <div style="text-align: center;">
    <img src="./gworkspace-10-install.png" style="max-width: 95%; width: 480px;" />
 </div>

-5. Review the permissions that the app requests.
+1. Review the permissions that the app requests.
 Click **Install the app**.

 <div style="text-align: center;">
    <img src="./gworkspace-20-perms.png" style="max-width: 95%; width: 480px;" />